Study of the Magnetic Dipole Transition of $J/\psi\to\gamma\eta_c$ via $\eta_c\to p\bar{p}$

-The transition between heavy quarkonium systems presents an ideal laboratory to investigate the theory of the strong interaction, quantum chromodynamics~(QCD), in both the perturbative and non-perturbative region.
+The transition between heavy quarkonium systems presents an ideal laboratory to investigate the theory of the strong interaction, quantum chromodynamics~(QCD), in both the perturbative and non-perturbative regions.
 The magnetic dipole~(M1) transition between the two lowest-lying charmonium states, $J/\psi\to\gamma\eta_c$, is of great interest.
-The predicted transition width in the non-relativistic limit~\cite{Brambilla:2005zw} is found to be significantly larger than the experimental results~\cite{ParticleDataGroup:2024cfk} by a factor between 2 and 3.
-Several theoretical studies have attempted to resolve this puzzle, including the dispersion sum rule~\cite{Khodjamirian:1979fa}, QCD sum rule~\cite{Beilin:1984pf}, relativistic quark model~\cite{Ebert:2002pp}, non-relativistic potential model~\cite{Deng:2016stx,Barnes:2005pb}, effective field theory~\cite{Brambilla:2005zw,Pineda:2013lta,Segovia:2021bjb}, light-cone sum rule~\cite{Guo:2019xqa}, and lattice QCD~(LQCD)~\cite{Dudek:2006ej,Dudek:2009kk,Chen:2011kpa,Becirevic:2012dc,Donald:2012ga,Gui:2019dtm,Colquhoun:2023zbc,Meng:2024axn}.
+The predicted transition width in the non-relativistic limit~\cite{Brambilla:2005zw} is found to be significantly larger than the experimental results~\cite{ParticleDataGroup:2024cfk} by a factor of between 2 and 3.
+Several theoretical studies have attempted to resolve this long-standing puzzle, including dispersion sum rules~\cite{Khodjamirian:1979fa}, QCD sum rules~\cite{Beilin:1984pf}, relativistic quark models~\cite{Ebert:2002pp}, non-relativistic potential models~\cite{Deng:2016stx,Barnes:2005pb}, effective field theories~\cite{Brambilla:2005zw,Pineda:2013lta,Segovia:2021bjb}, light-cone sum rules~\cite{Guo:2019xqa}, and lattice QCD~(LQCD)~\cite{Dudek:2006ej,Dudek:2009kk,Chen:2011kpa,Becirevic:2012dc,Donald:2012ga,Gui:2019dtm,Colquhoun:2023zbc,Meng:2024axn}.
 However, a significant discrepancy remains between experimental measurements and theoretical predictions.
 In particular, LQCD calculations are systematically larger than the Particle Data Group~(PDG) average~\cite{ParticleDataGroup:2024cfk} by approximately a factor of two.